Exorcist II: The Heretic: Screenplay and filming

-Principal photography began in May 24, 1976, at Burbank Studios with a budget of $8 million (the film ultimately cost $11 million to make).
-Although Boorman wanted to film the majority of the film on location (including Ethiopia and The Vatican), many of his plans proved to be impossible, resulting in key exterior scenes having to be filmed set-bound at the Warner Bros. backlot.
+Principal photography began at Burbank Studios on May 24, 1976, with a budget of $11 million (the film ultimately cost $14 million to make).
+Although Boorman wanted to film the majority of the film on location (including Ethiopia and The Vatican), many of his plans proved to be impossible, resulting in key exterior scenes having to be filmed at the Warner Bros. backlot.
 Even the MacNeil house in Georgetown had to be replicated in the studio because the filmmakers were refused permission to film at the original house.
 The filmmakers also had to replicate the infamous "Hitchcock Steps" adjacent to the MacNeil house, as they were refused permission by Washington city officials to shoot scenes by the real steps.
 There were also two weeks of filming in the New York metropolitan area.
-A key scene of a sleepwalking Regan about to wander off a rooftop was filmed in New York City, atop 666 Fifth Avenue (where Warner Bros. offices were then located).
+A key scene of a sleepwalking Regan about to wander off a rooftop was filmed in New York City, atop 666 Fifth Avenue (where the studio's offices were then located).
 With no stunt person and no special effects, the shot showed actress Linda Blair's feet on the edge of the building with Fifth Avenue down below.
 Scenes were also filmed at Pennsylvania Station in Newark, New Jersey.

 Boorman was unhappy with Goodhart's script and asked Goodhart to do a rewrite incorporating ideas from Rospo Pallenberg.
 Goodhart refused, and so the script was subsequently rewritten by Pallenberg and Boorman.
 Goodhart's script was being constantly rewritten as the film was shooting, with the filmmakers uncertain as to how the story should end.
 Linda Blair recalled: "It was a really good script at first.
 Then after everybody signed on they rewrote it five times and it ended up nothing like the same movie".

 Exorcist II was beset by numerous problems during production.
-Boorman himself contracted a case of San Joaquin Valley Fever (a respiratory fungal infection), which canceled production for over a month (a costly delay).
+Boorman contracted a case of San Joaquin Valley fever (a respiratory fungal infection), which canceled production for over a month (a costly delay).
 Other problems included footage being oversaturated and necessitating reshoots; the rapid deaths of locusts imported from England for the film's climactic scenes (2500 locusts were shipped in and died at a rate of 100 a day); original film editor John Merritt quitting the production (he was replaced by Tom Priestley), and stars Kitty Winn and Louise Fletcher both suffering from gall bladder infections.

 Blair said in one interview that Pallenberg directed a lot of the film as well as did rewrites.
 Pallenberg was credited as the second unit director and a "creative associate".

 Release

 Box office

-The Heretic was Warner's largest day and date launch, opening in 725 theatres in the United States and Canada and set an opening weekend record for Warner's with $6.7 million but poor word of mouth hampered its performance.
+The Heretic was Warner Bros.'s largest day and date launch, opening in 725 theatres in the United States and Canada and set an opening weekend record for the studio. with $6.7 million, but poor word of mouth dramatically hampered its performance.
 The film eventually grossed $30,749,142 in the United States, turning a profit but still disappointing in comparison to the original film's gross.